kyungrae/study/designing-data-intensive-applications/part2.md

 - Latency
   If you have users around the world, you might want to have servers at various locations worldwide so that each user can be served from a datacenter that is geographically close to them.

-In the shared-nothing architecture approach, Each machine running the database software is called node.
+In the shared-nothing architecture approach, each machine running the database software is called node.
 Each node uses its CPUs, RAM, and disks independently.
 Any coordination between nodes is done at the software level, using a conventional network.